sylvesteryiadom/jenkins_on_aws/README.md

-# Build a Jenkins CI/CD Pipeline on AWS
+# Integrate Jenkins with AWS

 This projects will walk you through steps in setting up a jenkins master/slave server to create a CI/CD Pipeline